Table of Contents

 Open OnDemand Application

-Interactive via the Matlab desktop interface (you must have enabled X11 over SSH in your client):
+Interactive via the Matlab desktop interface (you must have enabled X11 over SSH in your client), to a login node:

 $ module load MATLAB